Samantha Cristoforetti: Expedition 42/43

 A one-month delay after the failure of two Russian rockets extended her stay in space past the European astronaut and female astronaut endurance records.

 As an amateur radio woman, she participated in the ARISS initiative, Amateur Radio on the International Space Station, establishing numerous contacts with schools, both in 2015 and in 2022, answering students' questions.

 On 16 July 2015, she was awarded the Order of Merit of the Italian Republic by Italian President Mattarella, who said: "She has been followed with affection and love by all Italians."
 The Order of Merit is the highest ranking honour of the Republic.

+In 2017, the European Space Agency (ESA) started human spaceflight training with China Manned Space Agency, with the ultimate goal of sending ESA astronauts to Tiangong space station.
+To prepare for the future missions, Samantha Cristoforetti and other selected ESA astronauts lived together with their Chinese counterparts and engaged in training sessions such as splashes-down survival, language learning, and Shenzhou spacecraft operations.
+However, in January 2023, ESA announced that the agency will not send its astronauts to China's space station due to political and financial reasons.

 Expedition 67/68

-Cristoforetti was assigned to fly to the International Space Station a second time in spring 2022.
-She is flying on the fourth mission of NASA's Commercial Crew Program, SpaceX Crew-4 on a SpaceX Crew Dragon spacecraft.
-The mission launched on April 27, 2022, before docking later that day.
+Cristoforetti was assigned to fly to the International Space Station a second time in the spring of 2022.
+She flew on the fourth mission of NASA's Commercial Crew Program, SpaceX Crew-4 on a SpaceX Crew Dragon spacecraft.
+The mission launched on 27 April 2022, before docking later that day.
 Cristoforetti's second mission to the ISS is called Minerva.
 She was the first person to make a TikTok video on board the International Space Station and some of her onboard videos has been viewed millions of times.
-On May 13, 2022, she became the first astronaut to operate the rHEALTH ONE, space's most powerful biomedical analyzer to date.
+On 13 May 2022 she became the first astronaut to operate the rHEALTH ONE, space's most powerful biomedical analyzer to date.
 She demonstrated loading of tiny drops of biological samples into the device and collection of over 100 million raw data points over several minutes with laser-based sheath-flow analysis.
-Her successful operation paves the way for big data in space for understanding and treating spaceflight medical conditions including circadian rhythm disturbances, bone loss, ionizing radiation exposure, kidney stones, among other conditions.
+Her successful operation paves the way for big data in space for understanding and treating spaceflight medical conditions including circadian rhythm disturbances, bone loss, ionizing radiation exposure, and kidney stones, among other conditions.

 On 21 July 2022, Cristoforetti completed her first spacewalk, which lasted 7 hours and 5 minutes.
 Along with Oleg Artemyev, the joint ESA-Roscosmos spacewalk was the third spacewalk to set up the European Robotic Arm.
-Cristoforetti was the first non-Russian to use the Orlan spacesuit since Michael Barratt in June of 2009, and the first European astronaut to do so since Jean-Pierre Haigneré on April 16, 1999.
+Cristoforetti was the first non-Russian to use the Orlan spacesuit since Michael Barratt in June 2009, and the first European astronaut to do so since Jean-Pierre Haigneré on 16 April 1999.

-She took command of ISS Expedition 68 on September 28 2022.
+She took command of ISS Expedition 68 on 28 September 2022 and returned to Earth aboard Crew Dragon Endurance on 14 October 2022, which completed the SpaceX Crew-4 mission.